bstelea/spe_project/Portfolio A/OO Design & UML.md

 **System Model**

-At the highest level, our system will follow the Server-Client - it is the very nature of a web application:
+At the highest level, our system will follow the Server-Client model - it is the very nature of a web application:

 ![Client server image](img/client-server.png "Client server")